barrett101/PSADT-PreLaunchCheck/README.md

 # PSADT-PreLaunchCheck

 ## DESCRIPTION
-This is a PSADT prelaunch script.
+This is a PSADT prelaunch script designed for Intune.
 If no user is logged in or if OOBE/ESP/Autopilot is running it will run in NonInteractive Mode, otherwise it will run in ServiceUI.exe mode to elevate the GUI.

 Log file can be found below.
 The logs will be overridden each time an Win32 app is installed.